felipemaiapolo/tinyBenchmarks/README.md

 # tinyBenchmarks: evaluating LLMs with fewer examples

-This package is based on the ideas presented in
+Welcome to the tinyBenchmarks GitHub repository!
+Here you will find more information about tiny datasets, how to estimate LLM performance using them (using our Python package), and tutorials on how to obtain your tiny datasets and make cheap model evaluating using the ideas presented in

 [reference goes here](https://arxiv.org).

-Please cite us in the following way
+If you use any material from this repository in your academic work, please cite

     @article{abcde,
       title={tinyBenchmarks: evaluating LLMs with fewer examples},